CMATERJU-BIOINFO/2dSpAn-Auto/README.md

 ### 7. Save Results
 - Save analysis state for future reference
 - Export statistical data as CSV files

-For a complete visual walkthrough, refer to the [detailed workflow guide](docs/workflow.md).

 ## System Requirements